Property ID : MLS 7684020

 Many of the 25 plus doors are 9’x4′ tall and were carved freehand by craftsmen from Mexico.

 Some of the antique tiles were gathered from salvaged old structures in Mexico.
 The staircase in the kitchen was rescued from a merchant store being torn down in Cuero, Texas.

-Since Mrs. Cole passed away two years ago, most of her varied collections were sold at the ranch
+Since Mrs. Cole passed away three years ago, most of her varied collections were sold at the ranch